S0lidStat3/dendrite/README.md

 When I started this project, I had little skill in the areas needed for this project, and learned a lot along the way.
 There is a lot I would do differently in a second version.
 Most of the choices made reflect the easiest path forward at the time.
 There is a lot to be improved.
 To give you an idea of how last minute this was, I finished it the day before the conference in a hotel room.
 Currently the WLED mod only tracks one device at a time.

+## What are the LEDs on top?
+It's an LED Mohawk that was configured as a seperate LED segment and plays different animations.

 ## Disclaimer